Courtney Whitmore: Stars and S.T.R.I.P.E.

-Courtney Elizabeth Whitmore as the Star-Spangled Kid, prior to receiving the Knight family's Cosmic Staff from Jack Knight and becoming Stargirl.
-Art by the character's co-creator Lee Moder.
+Courtney Whitmore as the Star-Spangled Kid, prior to receiving the Knight family's Cosmic Staff from Jack Knight and becoming Stargirl.
+Art from Stars and S.T.R.I.P.E. #1 (August 1999) by the character's co-creator Lee Moder.

+Courtney Elizabeth Whitmore was born in Los Angeles, California to Barbara Whitmore and Samuel Kurtis.
+When Courtney was five years old, her parents filed for divorce, leading to Barbara taking full custody of Courtney.
+Ten years later, Barbara married Pat Dugan, who'd than moved the family to Blue Valley, Nebraska, former hometown of Kid Flash (Wally West).

-Courtney Whitmore, stepdaughter of Pat Dugan, finds the original Star-Spangled Kid's gear in her stepfather's belongings.
-She dons the costume to annoy Dugan, as she resents him marrying her mother and moving the family from Los Angeles to Blue Valley, Nebraska.
+At first, Courtney loathed Pat, and wanted to see his biological father over her new stepfather.
+She also didn't have a good first day at the town's high school, as she was immediately sent to the principal's office for kicking a bully's face, which was in defense of her new friend, Mary Kramer.
+Later after school, she finds the original Star-Spangled Kid's gear in her stepfather's belongings.
+She dons the costume to annoy Dugan.
 Dugan, a skilled mechanic, designs and builds S.T.R.I.P.E., a robotic suit that he uses to accompany and protect her.

-During her time in Blue Valley, her frequent nemesis is the young villainess known as Shiv, daughter of the immortal Dragon King.
+During her time in Blue Valley, her frequent nemesis is the young villainess cyborg known as Shiv, daughter of the cruel Dragon King as well as Courtney's school rival, Cindy Burman.
 Their most recent rematch was in Infinite Crisis, on a page added to the hardcover edition.